garrettbland/workhays/README.md

 ```

 Once complete, you should have a local version of Work Hays running in your environment.
 An output with the port will be shown in your terminal.

+This will also start a sandbox environment running a seeded DynamoDB database, provided by architect.
+Everything Architect/AWS related can be found under `./arc/**/*`